Bartvds/demo-travis-gh-pages/README.md

 ### Wrap it up

--	Feel awesome for setting up continuous integration!
+-	Feel awesome for setting up continuous deployment!
 -	Send a PR if you have fixes or clarifications.
 -	Leave a [ticket](https://github.com/Bartvds/demo-travis-gh-pages/issues) if you found problems or have feedback.
 -	Share this guide with friends and spread the fun.